Skip to Content

 6. Got milk?
 Keep it cold.
 (Or don’t!)

 Need to refrigerate milk overnight?
-Fill up the ice bucket or even the sink with ice and stick a small milk carton in.
-Even better – many hotels offer refrigerators for free for anyone who has a medical need.
+Many hotels will deliver a refrigerators for free for anyone who has a medical need even if there isn’t a mini-fridge in the room.
 Often, babies and toddlers who need formula or milk will qualify.
+So never be afraid to ask!

 7. Close those curtain gaps.